MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 the nature of marketing environment (Zhang and Vaver, 2017) and are merely capable of producing correlational, not causal results (Chan and Perry, 2017).

+Data used to fit marketing mix models are typically historical weekly or monthly aggregated national data, although geo-level data can be used.
+The data includes:
+ response data, typically sales but can be other KPI  media metrics by channel, such as impressions, clicks, GRPs, with the cost being the most commonly used
+ marketing metrics such as price, promotion, product distribution  control factors such as seasonality, weather or competition.
+The response data needs to be at the same level of granularity as the ads spend data.
+So, while an advertiser may have precise SKU level data, advertising is usually done at a brand or product level over an entire country.
+For the response data, such as sales, advertisers have in place a robust data collection mechanism.
+However, media data is more challenging to collect, as ad campaigns are often executed through several intermediaries, such as agencies or online platforms.
+Since it is difficult to get competitor variables for pricing, promotion, and distribution through thirdparties, these variables are often omitted (Chan & Perry, 2017).

 MMM typically uses four types of data to fit their models: